minprog/platforms/code_tools/4 profilers/index.md

 <textarea name="form[5]" rows="5" required=""></textarea>

+<textarea name="form[6]" rows="5" required=""></textarea>

+<textarea name="form[7]" rows="5" required=""></textarea>

 ## Rules of the game

 #### Do

-* Change the implementation of functions and methods.
+- Change the implementation of functions and methods.
-* Change the data structures used within the program, as long as it does not break any other rule.
+- Change the data structures used within the program, as long as it does not break any other rule.
-* Add new functions and methods.
+- Add new functions and methods.

 #### Don't

-* Change the declaration of existing functions and methods.
+- Change the declaration of existing functions and methods.
-* Change the types of parameters or return values of existing functions and methods.
+- Change the types of parameters or return values of existing functions and methods.
-* Change testcases or remove test cases.
+- Change testcases or remove test cases.

 ## How to Submit

+> Before you submit, double check that each of your answers contains: Why you selected that part of the code, Why you think that code can be improved, What you changed in the code, and What the performance gain is or isn't.

 Submit your repository URL below.
 This should look something like: `https://github.com/minprog-platforms/your_repo_name`.